Be advised: Spoilers for the single player campaign ahead.

 - Those Two Guys: Along with Garnett.
 The two are always seen together and even landed right next to each other on D-Day while other squad members took days to find one another.
 They even die togther.

-- Boom headshot: His fate when his patrol is ambushed by Germans
+- Boom, Headshot!: His fate when his patrol is ambushed by German Paratroopers.

 - Hypothetical Fight Debate: He and Allen are seen arguing with Leggett over who would win between Superman and Batman.

 - Killed Mid-Sentence: "Leggett, Allen get the fu-"

 - Killed Offscreen: In Road to Hill 30, where his and Allen's bodies are only shown after the firefight that killed both of them.
 Subverted in Hell's Highway, where we see how he was shot in the head by a German patrol.